Where ideas come from

-It’s a wonderful challenge turning technocratic concepts and language into relatable and enjoyable stories for young children, and highlighting the lives of people from around the world.
+It’s a wonderful challenge turning grown-up concepts and language into relatable and enjoyable stories for young children, and highlighting the lives of people from around the world.
 This is one place where ideas come from.
 There are others, depending ont day, or the mood, or the prompt.

 ©️ken Wilson-Max 2025